Bhuvnesh325219/Social-Media-app/README.md

 # Social-Media-app
 This app is providing the facilities of sharing the content,post,their ideas and information.
-Peoples can be save thier profile and can be see the daily latest news.
+Peoples can be save thier profile and search any people,friends with thier choice.
+Peoples can be updates with daily latest news.